ttaubert/octoblog/source/_posts/2016-09-30-insecure-tls-version-fallbacks.markdown

 and not agree with the one picked by the server it will have to terminate the connection.

-Unfortunately, there are a few servers and lots of devices out there that implement TLS version negotiation incorrectly.
+Unfortunately, there are a few servers and more devices out there that implement TLS version negotiation incorrectly.
 The conversation might go like this: